OTooleMichael/orca/readme.md

 - found a github organization under which we can create proper repos & access rights
 - setup a minimal continuous cloud project + CI / CD
 - prevent the docker mess (volume/build-cache/images/containers) after mulit-re-building the project locally

+## What if ..?
+- what if cerebro is down? recoverability? missed crons?
+- what if a task-server ran half of the tasks and then reboots?